youmoddaman/Nullify/README.md

 ```
 # Extra

-credit to ArjhanToteck for originally making this and Cupiditys (but they deleted their project/repo)
+Credit to ArjhanToteck for originally making this and Cupiditys (but they deleted their project/repo)

 I am also updating the program whenever I can to fit iReady anti-cheat.
 If you have any problems, issue a ticket in our discord above.